Margery0011/Deep-Learning-Triptolide-ncRNAsequence-target-prediction-model/README.md

 - Selected Human as the species and download nucleic acid sequence data from both datasets.

-- Rsults of docking between triptolide and microRNA were obtained from our [lab](https://life.buct.edu.cn/2019/1031/c709a5600/pagem.htm)
+- Results of docking between triptolide and microRNA were obtained from our [lab](https://life.buct.edu.cn/2019/1031/c709a5600/pagem.htm)

 ## Data Pre-Process